Mercury-Redstone 1A

 Mercury-Redstone 1A (MR-1A) was launched on December 19, 1960 from LC-5 at Cape Canaveral, Florida.
 The mission objectives of this uncrewed suborbital flight were to qualify the spacecraft for space flight and qualify the system for an upcoming primate suborbital flight.
 The spacecraft tested its instrumentation, posigrade rockets, retrorockets and recovery system.
 The mission was completely successful.
 The Mercury capsule reached an altitude of 130 mi and a range of 235 mi.
 The launch vehicle reached a slightly higher velocity than expected - 4909 mph.
 The Mercury spacecraft was recovered from the Atlantic Ocean by recovery helicopters about 15 minutes after landing.
-Serial numbers: Mercury Spacecraft #2 was reflown on MR-1A, together with the escape tower from Capsule #8 and the antenna fairing from Capsule #10.
+Mercury Spacecraft #2 was reflown on MR-1A, together with the escape tower from Capsule #8 and the antenna fairing from Capsule #10.
 Redstone MRLV-3 was used.
 The flight time was 15 minutes and 45 seconds.